project-oak/hello-transparent-release/README.md

 Note that you may get a different digest if you run this command.
 This is because the build with Maven is not reproducible.
-[Below](#create-a-custom-docker-image) we show how you can use Bazel and a custom Docker file to make the build reproducible.
+[Below](#create-a-custom-docker-image) we show how you can use Bazel and a custom Dockerfile to make the build reproducible.

 If you want to keep the binary, and inspect it after the execution of the command, you can use the following command: